maescode/simple-calculator-js-library/README.md

 # simple-calculator-js-library
-A simple Calculator js librabry with the addition, subtraction, division, multiplication, square and all other features
+A simple Calculator js library with the addition, subtraction, division, multiplication, square and all other features